 You may take a deduction for deductible casualty losses only to the extent that the loss is not covered by insurance.
 Thus, if the loss is fully covered, you’ll get no deduction.
 Moreover, the personal deduction for casualty losses to personal property is severely limited: You can deduct only the amount of all your casualty losses for the year that exceed 10% of your adjusted gross income for the year.
 This greatly limits or eliminates many casualty loss deductions.
 To add insult to injury, you must also subtract $100 from each casualty loss you suffered during the year.
 This reduction applies to each casualty loss.

 Example: Ken from the example above had a $25,000 uninsured loss to his home from a hurricane that resulted in a disaster declaration.
 Ken’s adjusted gross income for the year is $75,000.
 He can deduct only that portion of his loss that exceeds $7,500 (10% x $75,000 = $7,500).

-How much you may deduct depends on whether the property involved was stolen or completely destroyed or only partially destroyed.
+You can only take a casualty loss deduction for the decline in your property's value.
+How much you may deduct depends on whether the property was completely destroyed or only partially destroyed.
 You must always reduce your casualty losses by the amount of any insurance proceeds you actually receive or reasonably expect to receive.
-If more than one item was stolen or wholly or partly destroyed, you must figure your deduction separately for each item and then add them all together.
+If more than one item was wholly or partly destroyed, you must figure your deduction separately for each item and then add them all together.

-If the property is stolen or completely destroyed, your deduction is figured as follows: Adjusted Basis – Salvage Value – Insurance Proceeds = Casualty Loss.
+If the property is completely destroyed, your deduction is figured as follows: Adjusted Basis – Salvage Value – Insurance Proceeds = Casualty Loss.
 (Your adjusted basis is the property’s original cost, plus the value of any improvements.)
-Obviously, if an item is stolen, there will be no salvage value.

 Casualty losses are a hot ticket item for the IRS.
 Claiming them will increase your chances of being audited.
 Make sure you can document your losses.
 You’ll need to have: